Kayaba-Attribution/scammer-nft-trader/README.md

 > floorPriceDiff: The difference between the floor price and the average item price, expressed as a percentage

+#### Standard Metadada:

+    - interactedMarket: opensea|blur|looksRare
+    - transactionHash: hash
+    - toAddr: address
+    - fromAddr: address
+    - initiator: address
+    - totalPrice: number
+    - avgItemPrice: number
+    - contractAddress: address,
+    - floorPrice: number,
+    - timestamp: timestamp,
+    - floorPriceDiff: +/- number%

+**nft-sale**

+- Fired when the bot detects any ERC721/1155 order in any of the marketplaces
+- Includes standard metadata
+- Severity is always set to "Info"
+- Type is always set to "Info"
+- Labels
-- nft-sold-above-floor-price
+  - nft-sale-record (id,address)

+Notes:
+- If the the transfer uses ERC20 and the price is not retrivable it will be fired with the name "nft-sale-erc20-price-unknown"
+- If no floorPrice is detected it will be fired with the name "nft-sale-floor-price-unknown"

+**nft-sold-above-floor-price**

 - Fired when a floorPriceDiff is above a certain threshold (+110%)
+- Includes standard metadata
 - Severity is always set to "Info"
 - Type is always set to "Info"
-  - Includes the tokens sold, along with the currency used and value
+- Labels

-- indexed-nft-sale
+  - nft-sold-above-floor-price (id,address)

+**indexed-nft-sale**

 - Fired when a previously indexed tokenId of a collection is sold
+- Includes standard metadata
 - Severity is always set to "Info"
 - Type is always set to "Info"
-  - Included the time between transactions
+- Includes the time between transactions
-  - Included the timeDiff between transactions
+- Includes the timeDiff between transactions
 - Includes the timestamp floorPriceDiff of the first and second txns

-- nft-phishing-sale (nft-potential-low-value-phishing-sale for floorPrice < 50 USD>)
+**nft-phishing-sale** (nft-potential-low-value-phishing-sale for floorPrice < 50 USD>)

   - Fired when a previously indexed nft transaction has a value lower than a certain threshold (<-99% floor || 0)
   - Severity is always set to "Medium"
   - Type is always set to "Suspicious"
     - Includes the labels:
     - nft-phishing-victim (address)
     - nft-phishing-attacker (address)
     - nft-phising-transfer (id,address)
   - metadata example:

   ```
     "metadata": {
       "interactedMarket": "opensea",